Blooym/MarketXIV/README.md

 ---

-### Yum/DNF Package Manager
+### DNF Package Manager
-If you are using Fedora, OpenSUSE, or any other system that supports the yum/dnf package manager then use this installation method.
+If you are using Fedora, OpenSUSE, or any other system that supports the DNF package manager then use this installation method.

 <details>
 <summary>Show Steps</summary>
 <br>

-1. Add the repository hosting MarketXIV to your yum repos directory
+1. Add the repository hosting MarketXIV to your DNF repos directory
 ```
 echo "[BitsOfAByte]
 name=BitsOfAByte Packages